XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/txserialization.md

 ### Amount Fields

-The "AMOUNT" type is a special field type that represents an amount of currency, either XRP or an issued currency. ***TODO: details on how both are serialized in transactions.***
+The "Amount" type is a special field type that represents an amount of currency, either XRP or an issued currency.
+This type consists of two sub-types:

+- **XRP**
+    XRP is serialized as a 64-bit unsigned integer (big-endian order), except that the second-most-significant bit is `1` to indicate that it is positive.
+In other words, take a standard UInt64 and calculate the bitwise-OR of that with `0x4000000000000000` to get the serialized format.
+- **Issued Currencies**
+    Issued currencies consist of three segments in order:
+    1. 64 bits indicating the amount in the [internal currency format](currency-formats.html#issued-currency-math).
+The first bit is `1` to indicate that this is not XRP.
+    2. 160 bits indicating the [currency code](https://developers.ripple.com/currency-formats.html#currency-codes).
+The standard API converts 3-character codes such as "USD" into 160-bit codes using the [standard currency code format](currency-formats.html#standard-currency-codes), but custom 160-bit codes are also possible.
+    3. 160 bits indicating the issuer's Account ID.
+(See also: [Account Address Encoding](accounts.html#address-encoding))

+You can tell which of the two sub-types it is based on the first bit: `0` for XRP; `1` for issued currency.